Martin Nievera: Early life

 Martin Ramon Razon Nievera was born on February 5, 1962 in Manila to singer Bert Nievera and Conchita Razon.
 He has a twin sister, Victoria (nicknamed "Vicki"); a younger sister, Rachel; and many siblings from his parents' other unions.
 His father was a member of the Hawaii-based singing troupe Society of Seven.
-His mother separated with her first husband and fled with the twins to Hawaii when they were three years old to live there with Bert.
+His mother separated from her first husband and fled with the twins to Hawaii when they were three years old to live there with Bert.
 Attending elementary and high school in Hawaii, he said that he was regularly bullied by his classmates because of his appearance and "I wore a belt and shoes, so they thought belt and shoes meant mayaman ka [you are rich].
 I would get beaten up for my lunch money, so my twin sister Vicki would defend me in school.
 The following day mas nabugbog ako [I was beaten more] because na-defend ako ng babae [I was defended by a girl]."

 Nievera developed an interest in music, particularly in singing, at an early age.
 In their first year in Hawaii, the family resided on the fifteenth floor of the Outrigger Hotel, and the young Nievera "would watch him [his father] perform downstairs with the Society of Seven, and every night I would dream and imagine myself as one of the members of that group, singing for audiences both big and small."
 While working as a burger flipper at a restaurant that his family owned in Hawaii or at another family-owned restaurant, called Roadrunner Burgers, in Concord, California (where they would eventually move to), Nievera received singing lessons from his father, learning "how and when to belt and how to end the song in a big way."
 By the age of fourteen, he was performing with him in Society of Seven shows.
 Nievera said in 2018, "It all happened in the main showroom in that Outrigger Hotel [...]
 That room is now known as the Blue Note Hawaii, and I still perform there to this day.
 It has become a very sacred room for me probably because that's where dad gave me my first set of wings."